 Amazon Kingfisher, Chloroceryle amazona

 Amazon Kingfisher, Chloroceryle amazona.
-Photograph taken in the coastal region of Costa Rica, February 2016 and February 2023.
-Photograph courtesy of Dr. Tom Bartol, Carlsbad, California.
+Photographs taken in the coastal region of Costa Rica, February 2016 and February 2023.
+Photographs courtesy of Dr. Tom Bartol, Carlsbad, California.

 Background and Identification